 Use case selection is a constant process for AI implementation in cybersecurity.
 As you implement artificial intelligence, it takes time to run through the number of iterations needed to derive optimal actionable output.
 In this scenario, organizations should:

-It is crucial for businesses to collaborate with security professionals or threat researchers through crowd-sourced platforms.
-Enterprises can even create proprietary platforms to collaborate, discuss, and share the latest data threats.
+Businesses must collaborate with security professionals or threat researchers through crowd-sourced platforms.
+Enterprises can even create proprietary platforms to collaborate, discuss, and share latest data threats.

-Only then can you keep pace with the threats that other security professionals come across and enhance on threat intelligence.
+Only then can you keep pace with the threats that other security professionals encounter and enhance threat intelligence.

-After all, improving the logic of AI algorithms is detrimental to efficiently detecting threats.
-The best security teams are those that connect with their peers, either locally, or in their industry segment.
+After all, improving the logic of AI algorithms is detrimental to detect threats efficiently.
+The best security teams connect with their peers, either locally or in their industry segment.

 Security orchestration, automation, and response (SOAR) technologies allow organizations to gather security data and alerts from varied sources.
 You can thus improve security management.
 It is a vital requirement to guarantee optimal output from AI in cybersecurity.
-These technologies enable businesses to conduct incident analysis and triage, benefitting from the integration of human and machine power.
+These technologies enable businesses to conduct incident analysis and triage, benefitting from integrating human and machine power.

 Upskill employees whose roles are subject to changes due to technology advances, like automation.
 At the same time, it is critical to draw on their knowledge of the company.
-Cyber security experts are of the view that instead of removing people from jobs, they should be trained around cyber.
+Cybersecurity experts believe that instead of removing people from jobs, they should be trained around cyber.
 Cyber is not only about the technical, but also the knowledge of the company.